chriswilly/demoCode/nameSurvey/readme.md

 https://www.ssa.gov/OACT/babynames/limits.html

 nameView.py program will display rank name ranges for male, female, or both across a span of years.

+nameFind.py is demo to call class

+build_db.py constructed the sqlite dbs in ./tests
+N
-Browse through name set as an alternative to name websites.
-Goal to add trending, grouping, or recommendation using pandas query in nameFind.py or other module.
+ame set as alternative to websites.
+Goal to add trending, grouping, or matching with pandas query.

 Use command line argument parsing, eg:

     % python nameview.py --rank 8 22 --space 1 --years 1926 1969 --skip 2 --sex M
 returns rank 8 thru 22 complete from 1926 to 1969 every other year for males

+% python nameview.py --rank 0 -1 --years 1998 2001 --skip 3 --sex M
+returns rank 0 thru max complete from 1999 to 2001 every three years for males

 nameView.py
 defaults set to top 12 spaced 1 apart every year since 1972 for both sexes if you call without args, all --args are optional.